ValdemarGr/gql/docs/server/schema/resolvers.md

 The general pattern for this decomposition revolves around figuring out what the most basic description of your object is.
 In this example, every fields can (eventually through various side-effects) be resolved from just `PersonId`.

-Notice that even if we had many more fields, we would only still need three decompositions to solve this problem.
 :::

 #### Batchers from elsewhere